-This Statement of Investment Policy (SIP) applies to all financial assets of Mesa Water except the California Public Employees Retirement System (CalPERS) (which has its own investment policy), Public Agencies Post-Employment Benefits Trust (which is administered by Mesa Water Resolution No. 1499), deferred compensation plan (governed by a separate Plan Document) and Certificate of Participation (COP) funds (governed by the applicable Trust Indentures), which are administered separately.
+This Statement of Investment Policy (SIP) applies to all financial assets of Mesa Water except the California Public Employees Retirement System (CalPERS) (which has its own investment policy), Public Agencies Post-Employment Benefits Trust (which is administered by Mesa Water Resolution No. 1499), deferred compensation plan (governed by a separate Plan Document) and Certificate of Participation (COP) funds (governed by the applicable Trust Indentures, or equivalent document(s)), which are administered separately.